home-assistant/home-assistant.io/source/_integrations/allpowers.markdown

 In order to use this integration, it is required to have working [Bluetooth](/integrations/bluetooth) set up on the device running Home Assistant.

-Please note, device names configured in the Allpowers app are not transferred into Home Assistant.
+Please note device names configured in the Allpowers app are not transferred into Home Assistant.

 {% include integrations/config_flow.md %}